stephanie-castelblanco/stephanie-castelblanco.github.io/essays/AI-essay.md

 •	Innovative Problem Solving: With AI’s assistance in handling complex algorithms or data analysis, I can engage more deeply with innovative solutions to challenging problems.

 ### V. Challenges and Opportunities:
-The reliance on AI for problem-solving could inhibit critical thinking and skill development in students.
-Additionally, AI tools might not always provide accurate or complete information, which could lead to misconceptions.
+There are concerns about the potential negative impact of relying too much on AI for problem-solving, such as the risk of hindering the development of critical thinking skills in students and the possibility of misconceptions arising from AI tools that don't always provide accurate or complete information.

-•	Interactive Learning: AI can create personalized and interactive experiences, like real-time feedback on coding projects. <br />
+However, there are also several undeniable benefits to incorporating AI into education.
+AI can create personalized and interactive learning experiences, provide real-time feedback on coding projects, improve automated testing systems, and enhance collaboration on group projects.
+By efficiently managing and merging contributions, AI can help students work more effectively as a team and produce higher-quality work.
-•	Automated Testing: AI can improve automated testing systems, helping students write more robust code. <br />
-•	Collaborative Projects: AI can enhance collaboration on group projects by efficiently managing and merging contributions.

 ### VI.
 Comparative Analysis:
 •	Engagement: AI-enhanced methods, such as interactive coding sessions, offer more hands-on experiences, increasing student engagement compared to traditional lectures. <br />